Stride-EdVentures/javabook/book_source/interfaces/applied.md

 ```

 ## Listeners
 Listeners are interfaces that are _registered_ with objects. <a href="#footnotes"><sup>[1]</sup></a> We add a listener to a component so that when the user clicks on the component, we are informed and can react.
-When an event occurs on the component, the event information is dispatched to all listeners.
-The methods that are invoked (those that receive notifications) are called `Event Handlers`.
+When any event occurs on the component, the event information is dispatched to all listeners.
+The methods that are invoked (those that receive notifications in the Listener interface) are called `Event Handlers`.

 In Java GUI applications, several listener interfaces are commonly used to handle various types of events.
 Here are some of the most frequently used ones:
 1. **ActionListener:** Used for handling action events, such as button clicks and menu selections.